Good with Kids:

 Due to the long coat the Afghan hound requires full hour of careful grooming each time, twice a week.
 The best method is to comb each handful of hair from the skin outwards so that no tangles can be overlooked, but take care not to break the hairs.
 Clean the ear often also.

 The independent nature of Afghan hounds makes them difficult to train and they will never obey you totally.
 These dogs are not recommended for inexperienced owners.
-The trainer is advised to use firm yet soft hand with them in order to achieve anything during the course of training.
+The trainer is advised to use a firm yet soft hand with them in order to achieve anything during the course of training.

 The movement of the Afghan hound should be smooth and springy with considerable style.
 The dog gives impression of strength and dignity combined with speed and power.
 The head is long and lean, the body strong and deep, with very muscled forequarters and powerful hind-quarters.